garyburge/yii-dropzone/README.md

 yii-dropzone
 ============

-A Yii extension for Dropzone.js
+A Yii extension for Dropzone.js (http://www.dropzonejs.com/)

+Forked to use with Composer.